TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 The string terminates with a NULL character, which is a zero byte in binary under the ASCII standard.
 A `0` compared against a `0` would be a zero.
 So we use the `or` instruction to check if the string has ended.

+You may have noticed that we use the `al` register even after we "modified" it with the `or` instruction.
+This works because when bits the bits being `or`'d are the same, the result that is stored in the first operand is also the same.
+So `or al, al` is equivalent to just setting the zero flag if the byte in the `al` register is zero.

 {% highlight nasm linenos %}
     or al, al